alex-ten/HFSP/content/analyses/open_loop/01 setup.md

   <tr>
     <td class="tg-c3ow">P-value</td>
     <td class="tg-c3ow">pval</td>
-    <td class="tg-0pky">Continuous variable representing the probability of current performance (PC overall) under a binomial distribution with 0.5 chance of success.
-I.e. the probability of the current hit rate, assuming no learning (random guessing).</td>
+    <td class="tg-0pky">Continuous variable representing the probability of the current hit rate, assuming no learning (random guessing).
+More precisely, it is the likelihood of uniform probability in a binomial distribution with a given number of trials and a given number of hits. </td>
     <td class="tg-c3ow">[0; 1]</td>
   </tr>
   <tr>